mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Now you know what we are building, lets get started with how I built it :)

-First up, we have to pick a network model!
+First, we have to pick a network model!

 # Network Models